visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 decrease the timeout by clicking on the up and down arrows next to the **Timeout** text field.

-Providing additional command line options
+Providing Additional Command Line Options
 """""""""""""""""""""""""""""""""""""""""

 The **Host Profile Window** allows you to provide additional command line